 Have you subscribed to DavidSpell.com?
 Just enter your email address at the upper right and make sure you never miss an issue!

-Annie and I are serving the Lord in Brazil.
-We are training leaders and helping plant churches.
-Would you join our support team?
+Annie and I are serving the Lord in the US, Africa, South America, and India.
+Would you consider joining our support team?
 Your gifts make a difference in so many people’s lives.
 Just click here to get involved.
-Obrigado!
+Thanks so much!